Scratched Eye/Corneal Abrasion Treatment

 - Antibiotic ointment or pain relievers may be prescribed.

-- For larger abrasions, care from an ophthalmologist (eye specialist) may be needed.
+- For larger abrasions, care from an ophthalmologist (eye specialist) may be needed and a bandage contact lens may be placed to aid with comfort and healing.